Cryst4L/Glover/README.md

 ```
 # How to read the data

-To read the data you wan to open the file in binary mode.
+To read the data, you want to open the file in binary mode.

-First thing to do is to read the header which consist of 4 bytes: the first one give the size of the samples, and the three others give the number of samples.
+The first thing to do is to read the header which consists of 4 bytes: the first one gives the size of the samples, and the three others give the number of samples.

-After those 4 bytes, the data is organised sample by sample as follow:
+After those 4 bytes, the data are organised sample by sample as follows:

-- first, the sample is recorded in row major order.
+First, the sample is recorded in row major order.
 The number of bytes is (_size_ x _size_).
-- secondly the 10 degrees of freedoms that encode the Hand Pose are written one by one (each of the DOF is encoded in a single byte).
+Secondly the 10 degrees of freedoms that encode the Hand Pose are written one by one (each one of the DOF is encoded in a single byte).

-This pattern repeat itself for every samples.
+This pattern repeats itself for every sample.

 ### How to custom the dataset